offensive-vk/Icons/README.md

 Free SVGs and Icons For Most Programming Languages / Frameworks / Tools / Tech Related.
 All SVGs are in High Quality and are suitable for Every Size.

-*Each icon comes in several versions like*
+*Each icon comes in several versions like -*

 - Original or Plain
 - EPS & SVG Format